 DC1 and DC2 are eligible to apply for Grants-in-Aid for Scientific Research (KAKENHI) for JSPS fellows.
-They can receive around ¥1 million in research expenses per academic year during their fellowships.
+They can receive up to 4.5 million yen in research expenses per academic year during their fellowships.

 These funds can only be used to conduct research because subsidies are for research purposes.
 Everyone chosen as a JSPS Research Fellow can receive this, but the benefit amounts are determined via screening the research plan documents submitted with the application.